-Collect environmental sustainability data and research and make recommendations to the Facilities, Health, and Safety Committee.
+Collect environmental sustainability data and research, and make recommendations to the Facilities, Health, and Safety Committee.
+Promote environmental stewardship and awareness on campus.

 - Make reports, including but not limited to an annual Environmental Stewardship report, to the Facilities, Health, and Safety Committee on sustainability issues. - Make reports, including but not limited to an annual Environmental Stewardship report, to the Facilities, Health, and Safety Committee on sustainability issues.
 These reports will include data and inputs from external and community sources when necessary. - Act as a representative for campus sustainability issues to interested parties both on and off campus. - Oversee planning efforts to promote environmental stewardship and awareness on campus. - Represent San Diego Miramar College on the SDCCD Sustainability Committee.